jackdb/pgjdbc-test-vm/README.md

 When it is first started up the VM:

-1. Setups up a base VM with Ubuntu 12.04
+1. Setups up a base VM with Ubuntu 18.04
 1. Adds the PostgreSQL Global Development Group (PGDG) [apt repo](http://wiki.postgresql.org/wiki/Apt)
 1. Updates all packages
 1. Installs postgresql-${PG_VERSION} and postgresql-contrib-${PG_VERSION}
 1. Updates the `postgresql.conf` file to change `listen_address = '*'`
-1. Updates `pg_hba.conf`
+1. Updates `pg_hba.conf` to allow inbound connections required by pgjdbc tests.
 1. Copies the SSL config files (`root.crt`, `server.crt`, and `server.key`)
-1. Creates sample users and databases
+1. Creates sample users and databases matching those used by pgjdbc.
-1. Installs the `sslinfo` extension (either via `CREATE EXTENSION ...` or manually for earlier versions)
+1. Installs the `sslinfo` and `hstore` extensions (via `CREATE EXTENSION ...`)

 This is done for each version of PostgreSQL that is installed (see next section for versions).